-Note: It is possible that depending on previous module prerequisites experience. may be omitted at t he discretion of the module lecturer
+Note: It is possible that module prerequisites may be omitted at the discretion of the module lecturer depending on previous experience.

 Appendix 2:

 Additional Costs

 Students are responsible for meeting the cost of essential textbooks, and of producing such essays, assignments, laboratory reports and dissertations as are required to fulfil the academic requirements for each programme of study.
 In addition to this, students registered for this programme typically also have to pay for the items listed in the table below.